xuri/excelize-doc/en/cell.md

 func (f *File) SetCellStr(sheet, axis, value string) error
 ```

-SetCellStr provides a function to set string type value of a cell.
-Total number of characters that a cell can contain `32767` characters.
+SetCellStr provides a function to set the string type value of a cell.
+The total number of characters that a cell can contain `32767` characters.

 ## Set cell style {#SetCellStyle}